LonePineGames/friday-facts/_posts/2020-05-15-end-of-the-beginning.md

 **Lesson five for picking up a new skill:**
 Be patient and understanding with yourself.
 You may have an idea in mind about how life is supposed to go, when you’re supposed to hit certain milestones—but life rarely cares about your plans.
 Be flexible, and identify these moments of opportunity where you can take the next step or make good on a goal.
 Your achievements are no less exciting or worth celebrating because you earned them “late.”
 To that I say, “Late according to whom?”

 Hopefully there’s something of value in here for someone out there.
 If nothing else, I hope you enjoyed the story.
 Got a skill or hobby you’re eager to explore in this season?
 Let me know about it!
-[Tweet me], message me on Discord, whatever you find most convenient.
+[Tweet me]{:target=”_blank”}, message me on Discord, whatever you find most convenient.
 I’d love to hear from you.
 And if you find you’re interested in pursuing game development, I’m happy to continue sharing what I’ve learned.
 We’re all in this together, and we’re all going to roll into 2021 with dreams fulfilled or goals in progress.

 Let’s make this a better year than it has any right to be.